 There are literally job titles that include words like “Planner” and “Organizer.”
 Planning and organizing are incredible skills that can take years to master.
 Gardening is a craft that requires both in order to be as successful as possible.
-Sure, a garden could be thrown together with little though, but it won’t be very successful and there won’t be a lot of joy that comes from it.
-Through gardening my kids can learn how to turn a plan into an action which will help them no matter what their future job title.
+Sure, a garden could be thrown together with little thought, but it won’t be very successful and there won’t be a lot of joy that comes from it.
+Thanks to gardening lessons, my kids can learn how to turn a plan into an action that will help them no matter what their future job title.

 What skills do you need to be a gardener?

-Why is gardening important for students to learn?
+Why is gardening lessons important for students to learn?

 Like this article?
 Share this video with your friends: https://youtu.be/xf0_H2uTKVQ